Epitonium robillardi

 Width to height ratio: 0.69:1 ~ 0.59:1

 Shell: pyramidal, relatively broad but variable; minute to moderately small.
 Exterior colour greyish white, yellowish white or light brown, with 2-3 brown spiral brownish-orange bands on each whorl, glossy, costae white.
 About 10 whorls, connected; body whorl strongly inflated; protoconch conical with ~3 whorls convex; teleoconch with ~7 whorls convex.
-Suture simple, deeply impressed.
+Spire sharply conical.
+Suture simple, deeply impressed, narrowly fenestrate.
 Umbilicate: slightly open, concealed by inner lip of aperture.
-Approximately 16 - 26 costae on the body whorl.
-Costae are prosocline, some thickened.
+Approximately 14 - 26 costae on the body whorl.
+Costae are prosocline, low, thin, blade-like, some thickened.
 Costae aligned; not peaked; weakly reflexed; discontinuous across the suture.
 Intercostal spaces smooth, glossy.
 Columella slightly reflexed over umbilicus.
 Aperture roundly ovate; peristome complete, thickened; outer lip normal rib externally.
 Operculum corneous.

 Distribution: